chuchu04/COS40005_ComputingPrjA_SmartParkingSystem/Automatic_Parking_System_IoT/REAME.md

 - OLED displays: `🔓 Gate opening`
 - Servo opens the gate
 - Gate stays open while the car is in IR range
-- After the car exits IR range → gate closes automatically after a timeout
+- After the car exits the IR sensor range → a timeout countdown begins, then the gate closes automatically

 ---